 - Serve warm or cold with plain yogurt and a bit of maple syrup if you wish.
 Blueberry cake was sweet enough for me but kids went for more syrup of course.

-Store: Refrigerate in a container for up to 3 days.
-Freeze for up to 3 months.
+- Freeze: Up to 3 months.
 To thaw, just place on a counter for a few hours.

-- Do not rinse berries with a hole inside (like raspberries).
+- Other berries: Use any raspberries, blackberries, loganberries, Saskatoon berries, black currants etc. Do not rinse berries with a hole inside (like raspberries).

-- No need to thaw frozen blueberries.
+- Frozen blueberries: No need to thaw frozen blueberries.